The Process: Job Task Analysis

-The solution: Ask a number of Linux professionals for their lists of necessary job duties, and then to compile the responses to find the common and most important tasks.
-Some tasks will show up on all lists.
+Our solution: We ask a large number of Linux professionals for their lists of necessary job duties, and then compile the responses to find the common and most important tasks.
+The most important tasks show up on all lists.

-In most professional job testing programs, this process is called job analysis study or job-task analysis.
-LPI completed an extensive job analysis survey of Linux professionals to help ensure exams are unbiased and constructed fairly.
+This process is called job analysis study or job task analysis.
+LPI has completed extensive job analysis surveys of Linux professionals to help ensure exams are unbiased and constructed fairly.

-This is the first step: interacting with a pool of subject-matter experts to compile a lengthy list of all the tasks that they think might be performed by the target audience of the certification.
-In late 2008, LPI completed this work and revised lists for junior Linux professionals interested in LPI-1.
+First we work with a large pool of subject-matter experts to compile an exhaustive list of all the tasks that they think might be performed by the target audience of the certification.

-The tasks collected during the pre-survey go into a job -analysis survey.
+Next, the tasks collected during the pre-survey go into a job analysis survey.
 This survey asks practicing Linux professionals to rate each task in several ways:

-Next, we conduct statistical analysis of the survey responses.
+Finally, we conduct statistical analysis of the survey responses.
 We compute statistics indicating, on average, how critical respondents rated each task.
-For our original Level 1, we completed work in 1999.
-In 2008 and 2009, we refreshed the job task analysis for both LPI-1 and LPI-2.
+This analysis guides the determination of the final job task list.